Disney tends to have some of the better licensed games, although they are also known for often being quite difficult:

 Darkened Skye for the Gamecube and PC could go in either category, really, but we'll put it here because we're generous.
 An advergame for Skittles with box art that does a surprisingly good job of obfuscating the fact that it was an advergame (clearly the marketing department didn't expect people to actually be interested in it on it's own merits, because it reveals almost nothing about the game, period).
 The pros: Genuinely funny writing and reasonably decent graphics given the time and circumstances.
 The cons: If the gameplay is any indicator, the programming team was just the writing team in front of a different set of computers.

-Pepsiman for Playstation is a fun little on-rails...er, runner.
-The gameplay is simplistic, yet satisfying, the level design is interesting, the game has a decent challenge (it took this this troper a good ten tries to beat the third stage), and it has some hilariously bad cutscenes of a beer-bellied man surrounded by mountains of Pepsi cans.
+Pepsiman is a fun little on-rails...er, runner.
+The gameplay is simplistic, yet satisfying, the level design is interesting, the game has a decent challenge, and it has some hilariously bad cutscenes of a beer-bellied man surrounded by mountains of Pepsi cans (the regular cutscenes are great too, with every stage featuring a set up by a character voiced a gloriously hammy voice actor) .
 The whole game has this air of self-awareness, and you can't help but get in a few chuckles while playing.
 Sure, it's blatant advertising marketed as a game, but it's a good example of how do do it the right way.